MattiSG/NomadConf.org/en/index.md

 ## Participate

 Want to get on the train?
 Want to welcome the group during a stop (to discover a city, a local community…)?
 A question?
-Write an email to `contact{AT}nomadconf.eu`.
+Write an email to `contact{AT}nomadconf.org`.

 ![The Milan - Paris way](/img/milano.jpg)